-When Jamie turns eighteen, she decides to take her life -- and her trust fund -- in hand and find her own way.
-She leaves Florida for New York to pursue her dreams at Clarkmore University.
+So when Jamie turns eighteen, she takes her life — and her trust fund — in hand and finds her own way.
+She leaves Florida for New York to attend Clarkmore Univserity and pursue her dreams of being a writer.

 EXCERPT